aelshi01/Movie_analysis/README.md

 **2)	Vectorisation**

+**3) GloVe: Global Vectors for Word Representation - this will be used on file 'New sentiment analysis'**

-Lastly, for the preprocessing phase I will then perform some feature selection to optimize for performance.
+Lastly, for the preprocessing phase I will then perform some feature selection to optimize for performance